-Climb the platforms to increase your potential energy and gain a birds-eye view of Energy Lab.
-Cranks, levers, air tubes and blowers set balls and objects into motion and young minds into action.
+Climb the platforms to increase your potential energy and gain a bird’s-eye view of Energy Lab.
+Cranks, levers, air tubes, and blowers set objects into motion and young minds into action.

 Hold on to your hat!
 Feel the wind in your face and behind your back.
 A giant wind tunnel reveals the force of wind and how we can use it to make amazing things happen.

 Wild and wet.
 Waterfalls, basins, funnels, and water wheels entice children to pump, push, turn, and direct water to perform everyday activities.
 As they explore hydropower, children will understand how water can make things move to generate electricity.